 Wednesday, October 16 | 5:00 PM - 5:45 PM | W190a, Level 1

 Let's have a real discussion about how higher education leaders and supplier partners can work together to accelerate innovative and accessible, adaptive, and data-rich learning technology—now and in the future.
 This session aims to uncover exemplary practices and models for driving digital transformation to improve teaching and learning.
 Panelists will discuss the role of open standards and new community developments that are helping to shape the next generation of education.

 Presenters: Rob Abel, CEO, 1EdTech Consortium, Donna Kidwell, Chief Technology Officer, EdPlus at Arizona State University; David Goodrum, Director of Academic Technology, Oregon State University; Meggan Levitt, Ph.D PMP, Assistant Vice Provost and Associate Chief Information Officer for Academic Applications, University of California, Davis; Renee Pfeifer-Luckett, Director, Learning Technology Development, University of Wisconsin System Administration

 Thursday, October 17 | 8:30 AM - 9:15 AM | W194b, Level 1

 Find out what your institution needs to ask when "vetting" a learning application for data use and privacy considerations.
 Learn how to scale your app-vetting process and minimize institutional risk by performing a more accurate review of the application using on a rubric based on years of edtech experience.

-Presenters: Linda Feng, Dale Johnson, Kevin Lewis, Nick Thompson
+Presenters: Cary Brown, Linda Feng, Dale X Johnson, Nick Thompson